GloryRP/Healthcare-platform/README.md

 Contact

-In case of questions, contact Glo (GitHub: your-username).
+In case of questions, contact Glo (GitHub: GloryRP).